JeremyRand/zeronet-yacy/README.md

 This is a collection of scripts and instructions that can be used to set up a YaCy search engine instance that indexes ZeroNet sites.

+Note: Testing is being done with Debian Buster on ppc64le.

 ## Instructions

 ### Install YaCy